Wednesday, July 01, 2009

 A bit of set up: The story takes place on Padre Island and in the town of South Padre Island.
 The hero, Benedict, owns a bar/restaurant where he has met Lucy Moon.
 They're driving north of the town on the Gulf of Mexico side of Padre Island to have a picnic supper.

-Love the Day is copyrighted by Elizabeth Hanawa writing as Betty Hanawa and is available from The Wild Rose Press.
+is copyrighted by Elizabeth Hanawa writing as Betty Hanawa and is available from The Wild Rose Press.
 Following passage may differ slightly from the final product.

 Benedict spotted the shrimp boat, wrecked and pushed onto the tide line during a winter storm, now almost covered by sand.
 The masts stood about the waves, nearly the only part still visible.
 He parked the truck and then joined Lucy at the wave edges.